OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Offer future instruction to staff, DEMS5, DEMS10
 - Develop measures for the impact of open data education, DEMS5.
 - Develop e-curriculum that can be embedded in a library site or an open data portal, DEMS5.
 - A new staff member may help advance open data efforts.
-DEMS3, DEMS5, DEMS9.
+DEMS3, DEMS5, DEMS9
+- Another staff member or library group may take over open data services, DEMS4
 - Fold open data into other existing programs and curriculum, such as health literacy, DEMS6
 - One-shot classes, focused on a particular subject such as property or crime, although the instructor can use practical issues to pique attendees imagination and curiosity.
 DEMS1
 - Using curriculum to teach other city departments first, ahead of city's open data portal launch.
 Possibly timing classes for the public closer to the city's portal launch.
 DEMS2